 Practice Makes Perfect

-The more you and your family practice a fire-escape plan, the more prepared you will be in the case of a fire.
-To practice, once the smoke detector system goes off, try to have the entire family outside in as little time as possible.
+The more you and your family practice a fire-escape plan, the more prepared you will be in the event of a fire.
+To practice, sound your smoke alarm and try to have the entire family meet outside at your designated meeting spot in as little time as possible.
 However, it is important to note that you should never delay your escape in order to rescue a family pet.

 Prevent Pets from Starting Fires

 Believe it or not, pets are capable of accidentally starting fires.
 Pets have a general curiosity, causing them to explore candles, appliances and even fireplaces.
-Don’t leave your pet unattended and consider investing in flameless candles.
-Keep them away from fire-starting hazards at all times.
+Don’t leave your pet unattended around fire hazards and try to keep them away from these hazards at all times.